Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 In many situations a practitioner (perhaps you, or a client) simply collect measurements on predictor and response variables as they naturally occur, without intervention from the data collector.
 Such data is called observational data.

-Interpreting models built on observational data can be challenging.
+Interpreting models built on observational data can be more challenging.
 There are many opportunities for error and any conclusions will carry with them substantial unquantifiable uncertainty.
 Nevertheless, there are many important questions for which only observational data will ever be available.
 For example, how else would we study something like differences in prevalence of obesity, diabetes and other cardiovascular risk factors between different ethnic groups?
 Or the effect of socio-economic status on self esteem?
-It may be impossible to design experiments to investigate these, so we must make the attempt to build good models with observational data in spite of their shortcomings.
+It may be impossible to design experiments to investigate these questions, so we must make the attempt to build good models with observational data in spite of their shortcomings.

 In observational studies, it is important to adjust for the effects of possible confounding variables.
 Unfortunately, one can never be sure that the all relevant confounding variables have been identified.
 As a result, one must take care in interpreting estimated models involving observational data.

-2.2.2 Designed experiments
+2.1.2 Designed experiments

 Having control over the conditions in an experiment allows us to make stronger conclusions from the analysis.
 Another key feature from a designed experiment is that the model is chosen for us!
-We will see later in the class that with observational data we typically need to select a model.
-But with a designed experiment the model is predetermined based on the experiment.
+We will see later in the class that with observational data we typically need to select a model, but with a designed experiment the model is predetermined based on the experiment.

-2.3 Designed experiement vocabulary
+2.2 Designed experiement vocabulary

-2.3.1 What is an experiment?
+2.2.1 What is an experiment?

 In an experiment, a researcher manipulates one or more variables, while holding all other variables constant.
 The main advantage of well-designed experiments over observational studies is that we can establish cause and effect relationships between the predictors and response.